thingsdb/ThingsDocs/source/includes/_types.md

 ## Array

-Arrays in ThingsDB come in three flavors.
+Arrays in ThingsDB come in two flavors.

-An empty array can be constructed as follows: `arr = [];` Each *empty* array presents itself as an *array-of-things* but will convert to a *list* if some other data type is added to the array.
-Data types can be mixed in an array with the exception of type [thing](#thing).
+An empty array can be constructed as follows: `arr = [];`

 Nesting is also possible withing "normal" arrays but each nested array will become a `tuple` which means the array will be immutable.